 Pictoplasma celebrates contemporary character design through conferences, festivals, events and more.
 Here, we asked one of its founders, Lars Denicke, to reveal who he thinks are the most influential character designers from the conference's history.
 The following is a list of nine top character designers you really should know about.

 For tips on creating your own designs, see our piece on how to create better character designs.
+Or for some iconic examples, see how to get a free Disney Plus trial.

 01. Martina Paukova